 Yes, you have to pay a $50 safety deposit for the Burra Passport site key, which is refunded to you on its safe return.

 When and where do you return the Burra Passport key?

 You can return your key to the Burra Visitor Centre which is open every day from either 9am or 10am, until 4pm.
 Between 4pm – 7pm, you can return it to the BP petrol station just across the square and get your $50 deposit back in cash.

 You also do not have to return the key on the day you bought your Burra Passport.
 They’re very relaxed.
 You can even return it the next day instead if required, depending on your schedule.

 No, it’s not necessary to bring a picnic if you don’t want to.
 All historic sites are in close proximity to the main street (Market Street) where there are plenty of cafes, pubs and an IGA to buy food if you wish.

 However, if you do bring a picnic, there are plenty of stops and picnic benches along the Burra Passport trail to sit and eat it.

 If you have any further questions about the Burra Passport or the town of Burra, please let me know and I would be happy to answer them if I can!
-I hope this post has made you realise what an interesting little town Burra is and why it should be worked into any South Australian itinerary!
+I hope this post with my review and highlights of the Burra Passport has made you realise what an interesting little town it is and why it should be worked into any South Australian itinerary!